 At the end of the academic year, the divisions and the Administration Committee review the records of students who have been enrolled full time for the year and who have demonstrated excellence in scholarship.
 If awarded, such commendations will appear on the student’s permanent record.

-Approximately 79 percent of first-year students matriculating in the fall of 2008 graduated by spring 2014.
+Approximately 78 percent of first-year students matriculating in the fall of 2010 graduated by summer 2016.

 Leave of Absence and Withdrawal from the College

 Students who are eligible to register may apply for a leave of absence upon the recommendation of their adviser and in consultation with one of the deans of students.
 Students should request leaves of absence through the student services office before the start of the semester.
 The final deadline for enrolled students to take a regular leave during the semester is the deadline to withdraw from a semester course.
 The deadline for a medical leave is later; students should consult with the student services office about that process.
 A student who wishes to withdraw from the college should file a statement with the student services office before withdrawing.
 Students who have withdrawn and wish to be readmitted must apply for readmission through the registrar’s office.
 Applications should be filed by June 1 for the following fall semester or by January 4 for spring semester.
 Deadlines for students applying for financial aid are earlier.
 Information on financial aid and forms for application are available from the financial aid office.

 Students may obtain a copy of their transcript or have one sent to a third party by submitting a signed request to the registrar’s office.
 Normally transcripts will be sent within three working days of receipt of the order.
 Additional information about student access to grades is found under “Evaluation,” earlier in this section.